Essential Moving Hacks – Tips and Tricks for Easy Packing and Moving

 If you still have some knives that are not kept in the organizer, you can put them in old oven mitts to prevent injuries when unpacking.
 Another useful hack is to put your spices and dish towels inside the pots to save some space.

 Your breakables are probably among the most valuable stuff you’re planning to relocate.
 Whether they are expensive or they just have emotional value, you don’t want to risk damaging any of them.
 Thus, it is necessary to be extra careful when handling these.

 This can be particularly tricky if you don’t have proper cushioning materials.
 But it is manageable to get everything intact to the future address.
 For instance, you can put some of the breakables in socks or wrap them with linens and towels.

 Put Labels on Each Box to Know Its Content

 When you place all your stuff inside the boxes and suitcases, you won’t be able to remember where you put what.
-If you can’t keep track of the stuff, your unpacking will be much longer and more challenging.
+If you can’t keep track of the stuff, your unpacking after the move will be much longer and more challenging.
 The best thing to do to always know what you put in each box is to write the content of each box on its sides and top.
 Thus, you won’t have to remove another box on top of it to see the label.